The first haircut

 Some boys in Israel get their first haircut on the holiday called "Lag Ba'omer".
 The event is held in the tomb of Rabbi Simeon bar Yohai located in the town of Meron.

 In Turkmenistan a child's first haircut is performed by mother's older brother or, if she does not have one, by another male relative.
 The ritual is believed to provide a protection for the child.
-The first haircut is done on child's first birthday.
+The first haircut is done on a child's first birthday.

 Exceptions are situations where a younger sibling has died or mother has recently suffered a miscarriage.
 Then everything is delayed until the birth of next child.
-Mother traditionally put some hair of her older child to the garment of her baby.
+Mother traditionally puts some hair of her older child to the garment of her baby.

 In Hinduism it is believed that there is a connection between the hair from birth and bad habits from past lives.
 There is a ceremony called "Mundan" or "Choodakarana" ("Chadakarana") or "Chaula".
 It is a rite or "saṃskāra" when babies get their first haircut.

 It is done when the child is 1 or 3 years old.
-The hair is shaven.
+The hair is shaved.
 But sometimes not completely.
 The "shikha" (also known as "choti" or "bodi") is a tuft at the crown of the head.
 That hair is left as it is believed that the shikha protects the brain.

 After the shaving is done the head is washed with holy water ("Gangajal") and a paste of turmeric and sandalwood is applied.
-The hair that was shaven off is offered to gods or to the holy river like for example Ganges or Ganga
+The hair that was shaved off is offered to gods or to the holy river like for example Ganges or Ganga

 Some decide to perform the Mundan on the banks of the Ganges river.
-Many go the famous pilgrimage city of Rishikesh (Hrishikesh) in the Indian state of Uttarakhand located in the north of the country.
+Many go to the famous pilgrimage city of Rishikesh (Hrishikesh) in the Indian state of Uttarakhand located in the north of the country.
 The special Mundan ceremony or "chadakarana sanskara" is performed there.

 In the ceremony trained priests, "acharyas" and "rishikumars" chant Vedic mantras and prayers.
-The hair shaven is offered to the holy Ganges river.
+The hair is offered to the holy Ganges river.
 The child and her or his family perform a "yagna" ceremony and the "Ganga Aarti".
 Ganga Aarti is a ritual worshipping the Ganges or Ganga river.
 Yagna or Yajña is a ritual of sacrifice performed to please the gods or to express certain personal wishes.